Issue 4-98, 2020

 KEYWORDS: arthrogryposis, amyoplasia, contractures, compensatory strategies, muscles, daily activity

-For citation: Agranovich O.E., Savina M.V., Oreshkov A.B., Blagoveshchensky E.D.
+FOR CITATION: Agranovich O.E., Savina M.V., Oreshkov A.B., Blagoveshchensky E.D.
 Compensatory Strategies in Children with Upper Limbs Deformities due to Amioplasia.
 Bulletin of Rehabilitation Medicine.
 2020; 4 (98): 4–13. https://doi.org/10.38025/2078–1962–2020–98–4–4–13

 References: